 October 29th-November 3rd

 NYC was the last stop for the crew on this trip.
-During the program, all of the artists involved including the directors and videographer created work to show at the end of the program.
-Dripped On the Road partnered with a local gallery to exhibit the work created.
-Needless to say, the residents very much enjoyed showing their artwork in NYC for the first time, and the days spent in NYC was a enriching and great experience for the residents.
+During the program, all of the artists involved including the directors and videographer created artwork to exhibit at the end of the program.
+Dripped On the Road partnered with a local gallery, giving the resident artists their first show in NYC.
+While in NYC, the directors connected the resident artists with local non-profits to paint murals with.